-This program draws on the teaching, scientific research, and field activities of Harvard Chan, the clinical resources of the DFCI, and the shared laboratory and scientific facilities of both institutions to form the basis for a comprehensive education program in cancer prevention and control.
+This program draws on the teaching, scientific research, and field activities of Harvard Chan, and institutional members of the Dana-Farber Harvard/Cancer Center, including Harvard Medical School, Massachusetts General Hospital, Brigham and Women’s Hospital, and the Dana-Farber Cancer Institute.
+The clinical resources and scientific facilities of these institutions form the basis for a comprehensive education program in cancer prevention and control.
 The National Cancer Institute funds this program.

 Structure of the Program

 Trainees complete a combination of core curriculum, mentored research activities, and seminar participation.
 Trainees’ experience is tailored to meet their professional needs.

 Core Curriculum: The Core Curriculum includes two courses required of all fellows:

 - Cancer Prevention (EPI 224) Topics range from genetics and cancer biology, cancer prevention and control methodology and strategies, and biomarkers.